 Working Capital Defined

 Working Capital Defined – WC, sometimes called Net WC (NWC), measures the differences between what you own and what you owe.
 It helps measure your short-term health and liquidity and is an indicator of whether you would be able to pay off debts within a fiscal year.

 Calculating WC has two major components: current assets and current liabilities.
 Current assets are owned by the company and can be liquidated for cash, and include accounts receivable, stocks & bonds, checking & savings accounts, and inventory.
 Current liabilities are the company’s expenses and include dividends payable, accounts payable, rent, salaries, and income tax.

 Negative Working Capital

 Negative WC is when your current liabilities exceed your current assets.
-Although this is typically not a good sign, some industries, like fast-food chains, often have Negative WC because of the pace at which they move inventory.
+Although this is typically not a good sign, some industries, like fast-food chains, often have Negative Working Capital because of the pace at which they move inventory.
 However, Negative Working Capital can also be a transitory state for your business.

-If you have a significant increase in accounts payable, you may have Negative WC until the debt is paid off.
+If you have a significant increase in accounts payable, you may have a Negative WC until the debt is paid off.
 If it is not normal for your industry, Negative WC can be a sign of company liquidity and potential bankruptcy, so it is important to try to handle it immediately.

 WC can be determined in two ways: the formula for WC and for the current ratio.
-The working capital formula tells you your short-term liquidity and ability to pay debts, while the current ratio gives you an idea where your WC falls compared to the industry average.
+The working capital formula tells you your short-term liquidity and ability to pay debts, while the current ratio gives you an idea of where your WC falls compared to the industry average.
 As a general rule for the current ratio, a higher ratio is better, but the number you should be aiming for is contingent on your industry average.
 If your ratio is significantly above the industry average, this may signal to stakeholders that you are using your assets irresponsibly.